zlfn/Razerblade2020-Hackintosh/README.md

 ![BigSur](BigSur.png)

 Hackintosh guide for Razerblade 2020 model (includes base, advanced, pro)<br>
-If you have question, You can open the issue.
-(But I'm beginner so It's not very helpful)<br>
+If you have a question, You can open the issue.
+(But I'm a beginner so It's not very helpful)<br>
 And content additions and corrections are always welcome :) Please fix the awkward English
 ## Intro
 This repository will guide you to install macOS bigsur on your razerblade.